Skip to main content

 Governing BodyAmerican Welding SocietyAmerican Welding Society

-Arc Spot Welds — What They Are and Why They Need Separate Qualification
+Arc Spot, Arc Seam, and Arc Plug Welds — Why They Need Separate Qualification

 An arc spot weld — also called a puddle weld or through-deck weld — is made by burning through the top sheet of metal and fusing into the supporting structural member below.
 No joint preparation is required.
 The welder places the electrode or wire gun directly on the surface of the top sheet, strikes an arc, burns through, and creates a fused connection between the sheet and the structure beneath.

-Arc Spot ≠ Fillet or Groove: A welder qualified for groove or fillet welds under D1.3 is not automatically qualified for arc spot welds — and vice versa.
-Arc spot weld qualification is a separate test.
+Arc Spot ≠ Fillet or Groove: A welder qualified for groove or fillet welds under D1.3 is not automatically qualified for arc spot, arc seam, or arc plug welds — and vice versa.
+Each weld category is a separate qualification.
 If your decking crews are making puddle welds, they need specific arc spot weld qualification under D1.3.
 Call us to discuss the right test for your crew's work.

 Welding Galvanized Sheet Steel Under D1.3